qcryptic/Reqarr/README.md

 ## Installation and Startup

 1. Reqarr requires nodejs.
-Get node at their [website](https://nodejs.org/en/download/) or install it using your package manager.
+Get node at their [website](https://nodejs.org/en/download/) or install it using your package manager
-    * Recommended to install NPM, which includes nodejs with it
-2. Download the latest release of reqarr and extract it.
+2. Download the latest release of reqarr and extract it
 3. From the extracted directory, start the application by using the command `node reqarr`
 4. Reqarr should now be running at http://localhost:8787